Azure-Samples/MqttApplicationSamples/scenarios/command/README.md

 This scenario simulates the request-response messaging pattern.
 Request-response uses two topics, one for the request and one for the response.

 Consider a use case where a user can unlock their car from a mobile app.
 The request to unlock is published on `vehicles/<vehicleId>/commands/unlock/request` and the response of unlock operation is published on `vehicles/<vehicleId>/commands/unlock/response`.

+> NOTE: This code is a basic example of the request-response messaging pattern.
+It is not a secure solution for unlocking a vehicle without further security checks.

 ## Command Server, Command Client